Close Menu

 Cancer of the female genital tract is a serious condition that can cause severe physical and mental symptoms.
 It can impact your ability to work and make it difficult for you to support yourself.
 Fortunately, Social Security benefits provide a financial help while you try to manage your condition.

 This article will discuss the different types of Social Security benefits available for female genital tract cancer and how you can apply for them.
-We will also discuss the importance of hiring a lawyer with Social Security legal experience, like Cannon Disability Law, to help you win benefits.
+We will also discuss the importance of hiring a lawyer with Social Security legal experience, like our law firm, to help you win benefits.

 Most women with cancer of the female genital tract apply for Social Security Disability Insurance (SSDI) benefits.
 This is a benefit that pays a portion of your former monthly income, because you are unable to work due to illness.
 To apply, you must submit an application to the Social Security Administration.
 You can apply online on the Social Security’s website.
 Next, you will need to submit medical evidence to the SSA that proves you cannot work for at least one year.
 This evidence should be from your treating doctor.

-You can also win benefits if your cancer symptoms prevent you from working at your past job and any other job in the economy.
+You can also win benefits if your cancer symptoms prevent you from working at your past job and any other job.
 Additionally, you can win benefits if the side effects of cancer treatment leave you unable to work.
-It is also possible to apply for both types of benefits at once.
+It is also possible to apply for both types of benefits at once and win concurrent benefits.

 SIGNS AND SYMPTOMS OF FEMALE GENITAL TRACT CANCER